htzh/holnat/README.md

 ./query.exe  9.95s user 0.03s system 99% cpu 9.979 total
 ```

 While startup time of 1 sec is still noticeable it is significantly less painful than 10 seconds!
-Timings are done on an Apple M1 MacBook Air.
 This obviates the need for checkpointing and the cached db is only about 1.4MB.

 ### Difference from the original HOL Light